Usually responds within 2 days

 We live on a 5.5 acre hobby farm in Central Victoria, where we grow all our own organic food.
-After leaving a frantic city life 8 years ago (incl London and Melbourne) we now live a sustainable life, contributing to the building of our ethical and healthy local community.
+After leaving a frantic city life 10 years ago (incl London and Melbourne) we are living a sustainable life, contributing to the building of our ethical and healthy local community.
 Jane is a yoga teacher and Glenn a Shiatsu Practitioner and disability worker.

 Particular skills we are after:

 - gardening, or an interest in learning and getting your hands dirty!

 - admin and organisational skills to assist in garden projects including seed collection, labelling and sorting etc